Strategies to support executive functioning in primary school aged children with FASD

 The purpose of this factsheet

-Additionally, it’s important to note FASD is so prevalent, many educators may not realise they are interacting daily with students who have undiagnosed FASD or FASD that has been misdiagnosed as another neurodevelopmental disorder.
+Additionally, it’s important to note FASD is so prevalent, many educators may not realise they are interacting daily with students who have undiagnosed or misdiagnosed FASD.
 The strategies in this factsheet are designed to support children with FASD, however, due to the overlap between FASD and other neurodevelopmental disorders they may be useful for other children experiencing executive functioning challenges.
 As the pathway to a FASD diagnosis can be lengthy, it’s important that support strategies are implemented as soon as possible, even if a young person does not have a formal FASD diagnosis.

 What is Executive Functioning?

-Executive functioning is the term used to describe the set of mental processes that are essential for behaviours requiring planning and concentration.
-These mental processes allow us to organise our thoughts, set and plan goals, stay focused on tasks and connect ideas in our minds.
+Executive functioning is the term used to describe the set of mental processes that allow us to organise our thoughts, set and plan goals, stay focused on tasks and connect ideas in our minds.

-Executive functioning underlies daily behaviours such as decision making, time management and social interactions by helping the brain organise and prioritise incoming information to plan and execute actions effectively.
+Executive functioning underlies daily behaviours such as social interactions, following and completing instructions, and managing changes in routine by helping the brain organise and prioritise incoming information to plan and execute actions effectively.
 Without strong executive functioning, individuals are more prone to impulsive behaviours as they may struggle to process and regulate their thoughts and actions.
 Executive functioning skills are important for success in school and daily life.
 In the classroom, challenges with executive functioning can affect a student’s ability to learn, stay organised, manage emotions and complete tasks.

 It is understood that there are three core executive functions.
-From these core functions, many higher-order cognitive functions evolve, such as planning, organisation, abstract thinking and concept formation.
+From these core functions, many higher-order cognitive functions evolve, such as planning, organisation, abstract thinking and idea generation.
 These are essential in the learning process as they allow us to apply knowledge to form solutions, and to connect different ideas together.
+Executive functions are related to (but not the same) as other cognitive abilities such as intelligence.

 • A tendency to respond immediately, rather than thinking through an answer